(Last updated on August 5, 2024.)

 Percussion: Percussion beat symbols.

-Different beat symbols are used for different voices: ● for voice 1, ☓ for voice2, ■ for voice 3, and ▲ for voice 4.
-Rythm symbols are the same as Shakuhachi_Kinko_Simple, Shinobue, and Koto_Seiha.
+Different beat symbols are used for different voices: ● for voice 1, ☓ for voice 2, ■ for voice 3, and ▲ for voice 4.
+Rhythm symbols are the same as Shakuhachi_Kinko_Simple, Shinobue, and Koto_Seiha.

 Try Open Sample to show sample scores in these styles.

-Check Align in time to align positions of notes which have the same clock time vertically (for Horizontal Direction) or horizontally (for Vertical Direction).
+Check Align in time to align positions of notes that have the same clock time vertically (for horizontal measure direction) or horizontally (for vertical measure direction).
 The resolution of the clock is 32nd note duration.

 Note intervals and widths versus note duration: Note width is the ratio to the note font size.
 You can set smaller widths for shorter duration notes, for example.
 Note interval is the initial distance between consecutive two notes in ratio to the note width.